Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

-For a bunch $B$ in a graph $G$, form $G_B$ from $G$ by deleting all horizontal edges of $B$ (recall that this does not delete $x_0x_1$ and $x_tx_{t+1}$).
-Now $B$ is \emph{long} if, given any integer $k\ge 13$ and any acyclic $k$-edge-coloring of $G_B$, there exists an acyclic $k$-edge-coloring of $G$.
-Long bunches are crucial in our proofs that (RC3) and (RC4) cannot appear in a minimal counterexample to the Main Theorem.
+Next we turn to the task of proving that neither (C3) nor (C4) can appear in a minimal counterexample.
+Since the proofs are long, we sketch the ideas below.
+The proof for (C4) is similar to that for (C3), so we just sketch the latter.
+First, we need definitions.
+Recall that, for a bunch with parents $v$ and $w$ and bunch vertices $x_0,\ldots,x_{t+1}$, the \EmphE{length}{-5mm} is $t$ and each path $vx_iw$ is a \EmphE{thread}{0mm}.
+A \emph{horizontal edge}\aaside{horizon- tal edge}{-1mm} is any edge $x_ix_{i+1}$, with $1\le i\le t-1$.
+For a bunch $B$ in a graph $G$, we form $G_B$ from $G$\aaside{$B$, $G_B$}{2mm} by deleting all horizontal edges of $B$ (recall that this does not delete $x_0x_1$ and $x_tx_{t+1}$).
+Now $B$ is \EmphE{long}{1mm} if, given any integer $k\ge 13$ and any acyclic $k$-edge-coloring of $G_B$, there exists an acyclic $k$-edge-coloring of $G$.
+If $B$ is not long, then it is \Emph{short}.

+Using a counting argument, we show that the big vertex $v$ in (C3) has all but a constant number, $a_0$, of its incident edges in long bunches; further, one of these bunches, say $B_0$, has length greater than $a_0$.
+We delete all horizontal edges in long bunches, as well as one edge, $e$, incident to $v$ that lies on a thread in $B_0$.
+By minimality, the resulting graph has an acyclic $k$-edge-coloring.
+By repeatedly recoloring threads incident to $v$ in long bunches, we can eventually extend this coloring to $e$.
+Finally, we extend the coloring to all the horizontal edges in long bunches.
+We now prove that every bunch of length at least 11 is long.
+(It is easy to check that bunches of sufficiently large length (say 22) are long, but relying on this weaker bound would increase the value $4.2*10^{14}$ in our Main Theorem.)

 \begin{lem} In every planar graph, every bunch of length at least 11 is long. \end{lem}